Westo48/clash-discord/README.md

     - restricted to leaders and co-leaders
   - roleall
     - adds and removes necessary roles in discord based on claimed players clan and role in that clan for all users in guild
     - restricted to leaders and co-leaders
-  - discord announce `channel` `message`
-    - announces message to specified channel
-    - restricted to leaders and co-leaders
-  - discord announceplayer `channel` `player tag` `message`
-    - announces message to specified channel
-    - restricted to leaders and co-leaders
-  - discord announcewar `channel` `message`
-    - announces message to specified channel, pings all in current war
-    - restricted to leaders and co-leaders
-  - discord announcewarnoatk `channel` `message`
-    - announces message to channel, pings all in war missing attacks
-    - restricted to leaders and co-leaders
-  - discord announcecwlwar `channel` `message`
-    - announces message to specified channel, pings all in current cwl war
-    - restricted to leaders and co-leaders
-  - discord announcecwlwarnoatk `channel` `message`
-    - announces message to channel, pings all in cwl war missing attacks
-    - restricted to leaders and co-leaders

 - ## <a id="command-list-player"></a>Player